MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/add-cdn-support.md

 To configure a backend pool in Azure Front Door Service, follow these steps.

-1. Add **&lt;ecom-tenant-name&gt;.commerce.dynamics.com** to a back-end pool as a custom host that has an empty backend host header.
+1. Add **&lt;ecom-tenant-name&gt;.commerce.dynamics.com** to a backend pool as a custom host that has an empty backend host header.
 1. Under **Load balancing**, leave the default values.

 The following illustration shows the **Add a backend** dialog box in Azure Front Door Service with the backend host name entered.